Bonsai fertilizer

 Amino acids play a crucial role in nutrient mobility and absorption in bonsai, partly due to their ability to act as chelating agents.
 But what does it really mean for a nutrient to be chelated?

-The term "chelate" comes from the Greek "chelē", which means claw.
-In chemistry, a chelate refers to a complex in which a central metal ion, typically a transition metal ion, is bonded to a ligand (in this case, the amino acid) at at least two sites, forming at least one. heterocyclic ring.
-This structure stabilizes the metal ion and protects it from interacting or reacting with other substances that could precipitate it or make it biologically inaccessible.
+The term “chelate” comes from the Greek “chelē,” meaning claw.
+In chemistry, a chelate refers to a complex in which a central metal ion, typically a transition metal ion, is bound to a ligand (in this case, the amino acid) at at least two sites, forming at least one heterocyclic ring.
+This structure stabilizes the metal ion and protects it from interacting or reacting with other substances that might precipitate it or make it biologically inaccessible.

 Importance of Chelated Micronutrients in Bonsai: